- Which professional options papers should I choose?

-- P4 Advanced Financial Management
+- Advanced Financial Management (Previously P4)

-- P5 Advanced Performance Management
+- Advanced Performance Management (Previously P5)

-- P6 Advanced Taxation
+- Advanced Taxation (Previously P6)

-- P7 Advanced Auditing and Assurance
+- Advanced Audit and Assurance (Previously P7)

 Don’t fall into the trap of thinking that there are ‘good’ or ‘bad’ choices here.

 Some students might tend to find one paper easier than others, but that is deeply personal.
 There is no paper that all students find universally more difficult.